perryabdulkadir/kickstarter-analysis/README.md

 #### Writing functions

 Although I have used Excel functions before, this analysis included some of the longest functions I have used.
 In the Outcomes Based on Goals sheet, I ran into some issues with syntax at the beginning.
-My first COUNTIFS function kept returning errors – when I watched the video under “hint” in the module, I realized I had forgotten to include $ in the range.
+My first COUNTIFS function kept returning errors – I realized I had forgotten to include $ in the range.
 For example, I changed Kickstarter!D:D to Kickstarter!$D:$D. As I built my functions and occasionally got confused where things were, I learned that I could hover over sections of the function and Excel would tell me that section’s role in the function – for example, criteria_range1.

 #### Checking results that seemed incorrect